groundberry/flashcards-server/README.md

-# Flashcards
+# Flashcards (server)

-Flashcards is a Ruby on Rails app that helps users study any subject through spaced repetition.
+Flashcards is a single-page app that helps users study any subject through spaced repetition.
+The client side is built with [Rails](http://rubyonrails.org/).